CyrilleMesue/cyrillemesue.github.io/index.md

 You can connect with me on [Linkedin](https://www.linkedin.com/in/cyrille-mesue-njume-3a448a184/), [Facebook](https://m.facebook.com/home.php), and on [Twitter](https://twitter.com/home).

-If you are new on this page, you will be prompted to sign into github before commenting.
-You can sign in with google and the job is done.
+If you are new on this page, you will be prompted to sign into github before you can make comments.
+You can sign in using your google email address and the job is done.